geekiam/blog/content/posts/are-all-systems-broken.md

 are able to get a job in order to pay taxes.
 It's sole purpose from the outset is to ensure that the students are able to conform to the system, ensuring that the students are able to be good consumers, compliant citizens.

-The education system has now evolved into a system that has is specifically designed to ensure the enslavemnt of the future generations by the system.
+The education system has now evolved into a system that has is specifically designed to ensure the enslavement of the future generations by the system.

+When the Education system was originally devised industries needed workers with a relatively fixed set of skills and knowledge.
+However, today this idea is rapidly losing relevance in an era where innovation, disruption and constant change, adaptability and learning agility are most needed.

+The current education system, built on the Industrial Revolution model, which focused on IQ, in particular memorization and standardization – skills that will be easily and efficiently supplanted by artificial and augmented intelligence (AI) , where IQ alone isn’t sufficient.

+To succeed future generations will need a complementary mix IQ (intelligence) + EQ (emotional intelligence)
++ RQ (resilience) to reach their potential.